-Prospective medical students with an interest in clinical research, health care policy, international health or underserved populations should consider pursuing the Doctor of Medicine/Master of Public Health (M.D./M.P.H.) dual degree at UT Southwestern Medical School.
-The program is a valuable collaboration between UTSW and the UTHealth School of Public Health.
+Prospective medical students with an interest in combining population health with clinical medicine to become successful physician/public health practitioners should consider pursuing the Doctor of Medicine/Master of Public Health (M.D./M.P.H.) dual degree at UT Southwestern Medical School and UT Southwestern Peter O'Donnell Jr. School of Public Health.

-A dual M.D./M.P.H. degree gives graduates the tools to address social determinants of health and to have an impact on large populations through public health policies, and build a career researching public health issues that affect patients.
+A dual M.D./M.P.H. degree gives graduates the tools to address social determinants of health, have an impact on large populations through public health policies, and build a career researching public health issues that affect patients.

 About the Program